marcelovicentegc/kontrolio/README.md

    0.x

 COMMANDS:
-   logs, l    navigate through all your records punch, p   punch your clock status, s  check how many hours have you worked today sync       sync offline and online records help, h    Shows a list of commands or help for one command
+   logs, l    Navigate through all your records punch, p   Punch your clock status, s  Check how many hours have you worked today sync       Sync offline and online records help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS: